-The Application purports to have an annual output of 200 tonnes - double the 100-tonne minimum limit implemented by
+The Application purports to have an annual output of 200 tonnes - double the 100-tonne minimum limit implemented by other member states in terms of determining whether an EIA is required.

 The Application indicates an annual output of 8 metric tonnes per hectare.
 However, the application is silent on whether the Applicant itself considers the enterprise to be intensive or otherwise.
 In the absence of such clarification (despite the Application process requiring such information (per Section 2.2 Question (ix) of the Application form) it is not unreasonable (extrapolating from the declared harvest tonnage/hectare) to interpret the anticipated level of farming as being "intensive" and therefore requiring an EIA submission.